postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 1. To finish setting up the integration, select **Add Integration**.

-Every change saved to your Postman collection automatically commits changes to your GitHub repo in JSON format.
+Every change saved to your Postman Collection automatically commits changes to your GitHub repo in JSON format.
 Go to your GitHub repository to view your collections.

 <img alt="Github integrations screen" src="https://assets.postman.com/postman-docs/Github_Integrations5.png" style="border: 1px solid #4a4a4a">